Published: November 28, 2018 Last Updated: December 07, 2020

 With this in mind the job of the circuit breaker is to cut off the current the moment it jumps above a safe level.
 The circuit breaker consists of a simple switch which is in turn connected to an electromagnet.
 When the switch is in the ‘on’ position electricity can flow through the breaker normally.
 When increasing current is detected it boosts the electromagnets current force making it strong enough to reverse the position of the ‘on’ switch causing it to cut the power.
 This all happens within a fraction of a second.

 As you can see a circuit breaker is a must for your home and can be placed in the main fuse box itself or on individual appliances or plug points.
 For complete peace-of-mind why not talk to Static Electrics to have an in home electrical safety survey.
 This way you’ll know for sure just how safe your home really is as well as suggesting ways to make it better.
-For further information, contact us on 0429 139 039 and book yours today.
+For further information, contact our electricians on 0488848940 and book yours today.